oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/02-mysql.md

 kubectl apply -f ./mysql/persistence.yaml
 ```
 Install a mysql server.
 Note that the root password is set to `123456` in the [mysql yaml](../mysql/mysql.yaml).
-Pls change to a desirable password if needed.
+Change to a more sucure password when needed.
 ```
 kubectl apply -f ./mysql/mysql.yaml
 ```